mattharrison/katacoda-scenarios/1-pandas/step2.md

 # Load and process data

-In this section, you will load the data and prepare it for machine learning.
+In this section, you will load the data (a CSV file in `ames-housing-dataset.zip`) and prepare it for machine learning.

 Open the file ``predict.py`` in the editor.

-Create a function to load the data from the
-Here's a single line of runnable code:
+Create a function, ``get_data``, to load the data from the Here's a single line of runnable code:

 `python3 -m pytest -k load`{{execute}}